wa1ker38552/wa1ker38552/README.md

 Hey!
 I'm walker, a (mostly!) backend developer that enjoys creating scripts.
 I like working on webscraping, automation scripts, and API wrappers.
+I'll probably make a portfolio and get it up and running soon.

+I also like working on selfbots 😈

 **Active Projects**:
 <br>